Rubin Schron: Nursing home investments

 In 2002, Schron was advised by his friend and attorney, Leonard Grunstein, to purchase two large nursing home chains with over 18,000 patients and 183 facilities spread out over 27 states for a combined $1.4 billion.
 In 2003, the bankrupt Integrated Health Services (renamed SavaSeniorCare) was purchased and in 2004, Mariner Health Care was purchased.
 Schron financed the entire transaction.
 They split each company into two entities: a real estate company which would hold the real property (run by Schron); and an operating company that would run the nursing homes (run by Grunstein and a banker named Murray Foreman).
 The operating company would make lease payments to the real estate company.

 The partnership deteriorated after Schron was told by Grunstein that he could not raise rent payments even while interest rates were rising.
 A lawsuit resulted and Schron countersued to exercise a $100 million option to purchase the nursing home side of the business.
 Schron, represented by attorney Andrew J. Levander, prevailed and in 2012, he took full control of the two nursing home companies with a combined $1.4 billion in revenues.

+Wedding hall

+Schron purchased and put his late wife's name on a wedding hall in Brooklyn.

 Personal life

-Schron is widowed having lost his wife Marta in June 2020.
-They had eight children together.
-He lives in Brooklyn in the same single-family home where he raised his family.
-He leads a simple life and eschews interviews.

-2022 Bronx fire tragedy

-Through Cammeby's International, Schron was the owner of 333 E. 181st St. In 2019 Schon sold it to Bronx Park Phase III Preservation LLC, a partnership among Rick Gropper of Camber Property Group, Belveron Partners and LIHC Investment Group.
-On January 9, 2022, almost 20 people died in a fire with dozens injured.
-Initially, the five-alarm blaze originated with a space heater in one of the apartments.
-However, some of the self-closing doors were malfunctioning and contributed to the deaths and injuries, even though Schons group had received $25 million in 2014 and Gropper's Bronx Park Phase III partnership received $11 million for repairs and upgrades, for over two dozen complaints and violations.

-Both Schon and Cammeby's as well as the new owners,Bronx Park Phase III Preservation LLC, have been sued in a Class Action lawsuit seeking $1 billion in compensatory damages for alleged negligence and another $2 billion in punitive damages on behalf of themselves and “all others similarly situated."
+Schron, who lives in Brooklyn, lost his wife Marta in June 2020, with whom he had eight children.